 - Allowing yourself to enjoy foods you love in reasonable amounts so you do not feel deprived

+This is a template, not a prescription.
+Individual needs vary based on body size, activity level, and goals, and a coach can tailor a balanced meal plan to suit you specifically.
 Nutrition does not need to be complicated.
 Small, consistent improvements to your daily eating habits add up to significant results over time.

 Does strength training help you get a summer body faster than cardio?